dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.4.10
+- Updated: Fully compatible with hosting platforms that don't support use of ABSPATH for loading styles / scripts.

+= 1.4.9
+- Updated: Tested up to version updated to ensure users know full compatibility with WordPress v5.1.1

+= 1.4.8
+- Updated: "Requires PHP" information added to readme.txt.

+= 1.4.7
+- Updated: Improved escaping of breadcrumbs output in 00.theme-setup.php.
+- Removed: License folder removed and license in style.css linked directly to GPL page.

+= 1.4.6
+- Updated: Screenshot updated to comply with latst wordpress.org guidelines to not show descriptive text.

+= 1.4.5
+- Updated: All upgrade links changed to point directly to https.

+= 1.4.4
+- Updated: Color tags removed from style.css.
+- Updated: Theme and author url's in style.css updated to use https.

+= 1.4.3
+- Updated: main-frontend.js updated to be consistent with all themes.
+- Updated: style-shortcodes.css updated to be consistent with all themes.

+= 1.4.2
+- Updated: Improved escaping in function thinkup_title_select() to ensure page title displays correctly.
+- Updated: Function thinkup_title_select_cpt() added remove "archive" text from custom post type archive pages.

 = 1.4.1
 - Updated: Readme file updated to ensure format is consistent with upcoming wordpress.org update to align themes with plugin directory.